learn-co-curriculum/ruby-objects-has-many-readme/README.md

 arguments.

-This is not only neater and more elegant––now we don't have to create a new song on a separate line *every time* we want to add one to an artist––but it makes more sense.
+This is not only neater and more elegant––now we don't have to create a new song on a separate line *every time* we want to add one to an artist––but it also makes more sense.

 ### The `#artist_name` Method